Freelancers

 Wise (Business) has matured into a real competitor.
 The FX margin is close to mid-market (0.4-0.6%), the receiving accounts work like real bank accounts in multiple currencies, and the platform is well-built.
 Best option among the bank-based rails for individual freelancers in India.
 Limits exist on smaller accounts and can be friction for high-volume operators.

-Crypto payment rail (NETTEN) is the newest entrant and the one with the most upside for working freelancers.
-Your client pays in crypto or via card (NETTEN handles the conversion), and you receive RLUSD (a US-dollar stablecoin) in a non-custodial wallet in 3-5 seconds.
-Fees are 1% flat.
+Crypto payment rail (NETTEN) is the newest entrant and the one with the most upside for working freelancers whose clients can pay in crypto.
+Today, your client pays in crypto and you receive RLUSD (a US-dollar stablecoin) in a non-custodial wallet in 3 to 5 seconds.
+Card and Apple Pay options are coming soon.
+NETTEN's per-payment fee is a small percentage set by your plan; see the pricing page.
 There's no FX margin because RLUSD is denominated in dollars.
 You off-ramp to INR on your schedule via a local exchange (CoinDCX, WazirX, ZebPay, or any of several others).

 For most Indian freelancers receiving international invoices in 2026, the right setup is: Razorpay for Indian clients, Wise OR NETTEN for international clients depending on whether your client base is willing to pay in crypto.
 If you have crypto-comfortable clients (developers, SaaS founders, US-based startups), NETTEN is the cheapest and fastest by a meaningful margin.